Airline Golf Baggage Allowances - Last Updated December 2015

 Jet 2 - Golf bags are £30.00 (43€) per flight for each item up to 20kg, but you can save £5 by pre-booking online.

-Fly Monarch - Monarch charge from £30.00 for the carriage of golf clubs weighing up to 20kg.
+Fly Monarch - Monarch charge between £25.00 & £28.00 for the carriage of golf clubs weighing up to 20kg.
 Standard excess baggage charges apply for sets of clubs over this weight limit.
-There is a small discount for clubs pre-booked by phone or online.
-All equipment is carried subject to sufficient hold space being available.
+All equipment is carried subject to sufficient hold space being available, and it is recommended that clubs are secured by padlocking any zipper type compartments.

 Norwegian - Norwegian charges £33 - £43 per individual flight according to the length of journey.
 There is a discount when pre-booking online.
 Maximum weight, 20Kg.